By acting fast after missing a repayment, you increase your options and the opportunity to fix the situation.

 You may think that missing a mortgage repayment is the worst thing that could happen, but the good news is that your lender is more than happy to help.
 The earlier your notify your lender the more options the have to help you.

-Things you need to know when skipping a repayment on a home loan:
+Things you need to know when skipping a home loan repayment:

 - An arrears management fee may be applied.